What is DKIM?

 Inventory your sending domains

-Senders decide which elements of the email to include in the signing process.
-The whole message (header and body) can be included, or just one or more fields of the email header can be included, but the header must be represented as a signature for DKIM to work.
+An ESP determines which elements of the email to include in the signing process.
+The header must be represented as a signature for DKIM to work.
+Additionally, the message elements selected by an ESP cannot change from this moment forward.

 Extra tip: